-Step 5) Results submission
+Step 4) Results submission

 After processing the evaluation logfiles, participants must submit the results to the contact points of this track (see contact details below).
-Each submission must include some Comma Separated Value (csv) text files with the predicted locations (one cvs for each evaluation logfiles).
+Each submission must include some Comma Separated Value (csv) text files with the predicted locations for the final test sets (one cvs for each evaluation logfiles).
 Each csv file must have a new position estimation line every 0.5 seconds.
-Each line should have the following format: TimeStamp, longitude, latitude, FloorID, BuildingID.
-The first TimeStamp must correspond to the first timestamp in the logfile.
+Each line should have the following format: TimeStamp, latitude, longitude, FloorID, BuildingID

 The longitude & latitude should maintain the coordinate system of training test files, and use the dot symbol "." as decimal separator.
-Specifically it has to be used a signed degrees format (DDD.dddddddd) with 8 decimal places pinpointing a location to within 1 millimeter.
+Specifically it has to be used a signed degrees format (DDD.ddddddd) with 8 decimal places pinpointing a location to within 1 millimeter.
 Precede south latitudes and west longitudes with a minus sign.
 Note than latitudes range from -90 to 90 and longitudes range from -180 to 180.
 Examples: "41.12345678" and "-3.12345678".

-The FloorID can be 0, 1, 2, 3, 4 or 5 (same FloorIDs as in training files) and the BuildingID can be 10, 20, 30 or 40 (same BuildingIDs as in training files).
+The FloorID can be 0, 1, 2, 3 or 4 (same FloorIDs as in training files) and the BuildingID can be 0, 1 or 2 (same BuildingIDs as in training files).

-A cvs example (for a movement from time 0.0 to 2.0 seconds, in floor 2 and building 20):
+A cvs example (for a movement from time 0.0 to 2.0 seconds, in floor 2 and building 0):

 A participant team is able to upload up to 3 different contributions, which will be evaluated by the competition organizers.
-Although the three alternatives will be evaluated, only the best one will be considered for the contest.
+Although the three alternatives will be evaluated on the final test set, only the best one will be considered for the contest.

-Dead-line for result submission: 23 September 2016
+Dead-line for result submission: SEPTEMBER 10th 2017

-Step 6) Results oral presentation at IPIN
+Step 5) Results oral presentation at IPIN

-Competitors will present their methods, algorithms and preliminary results with the validation data in the IPIN 2016 conference (Madrid) in a special session.
+Competitors will present their methods, algorithms and preliminary results with the validation data in the IPIN 2017 conference (Sapporo, Japan) in a special session.
 During the session's closing, the competition organizers we will show the results of the contest and the accuracy of the methods in the competition test set.